SinhaI/Infection-in-children-with-cancer/README.md

 To run this code DOWNLOAD CIRCOS, TUTORIALS AND TOOLS from http://circos.ca/software/download/circos/

 To run Circos, you need Perl.
-To reproduce the circos plot one needs to run "EMIF_without_names.conf" file.
+To reproduce the circos plot one needs to run "RNA_Seq_kids.conf" file.
 One will need to invoke perl and pass the Circos script as an argument, along with following command-line parameters.

 Below command is for windows OS.